jslmorrison/jslmorrison.github.io/content/posts/ansible.md

 Ansible playbooks are expressed in yaml format and can be used to, but not limited to, orchestrate steps of any manual ordered process, on multiple sets of machines (local or remote), in a defined order.
 In my case, I have generally been using them to replace tasks defined in `docker-compose` files.

-Python is included in the base Silverblue install, but we will need to install `pip3` in order to be able to install required python tools/packages in user filesystem, which is writeable.
+Python is included in the base Silverblue install, but we will need to install `pip3` in order to be able to install required python tools/packages in user filesystem, which is writable.
 To install execute the following:

 ```bash
 python -m ensurepip --user --upgrade --force-reinstall